Core concepts

 });

-Tasks are meant to represent a "write" operation of some sort, effectively updating some state elsewhere.
-And, like mutating state in a reactive function, running mutations as a side effect of running a reactive function is generally an antipattern and can violate signal-purity.
+Reactive Tasks are meant to represent a "write" operation of some sort, effectively updating some state elsewhere.
+And, like mutating state in a reactive function, running mutations as a side-effect of running a Reactive Function is generally an antipattern and can violate signal-purity.
 If you're considering doing this, some alternatives might be:

-1. Running the task in an event or user input handler (though if your here, you've likely considered this already and it's not realistic)
+- Running the task in an event or user input handler (though if you're here, you've likely considered this already and it's not realistic)

-2. Converting the task to an async reactive function and deriving from the value instead (again, likely something you've considered, but it's worth checking!)
+- Converting the task to an async Reactive Function and deriving from the value instead (again, likely something you've considered, but it's worth checking!)

 Summary